Start Free Trial Book a Demo

 Each desired feature should be accompanied by a use case that demonstrates how a consumer will use the functionality and informs the test plan.

 Sub-items could be used for more depth and specificity for technical teams if a feature is complex.
-When applicable, each sub-items should have its use case.
+When applicable, each sub-item should have its use case.

 The PRD should include any extra support in addition to functional ones.